 A4E understands that more detailed principles and guidelines for a return to normal operations — driven by DG MOVE and DG SANTE — will be published and supplemented with guidance material in the coming days and weeks and A4E remains committed and available to actively participate in the development of such material.

-Our goal must be to restore air connectivity in Europe and safeguard the health of our passengers, crew and staff and without unnecessary legal, regulatory or operational requirements.
+Our goal must be to restore air connectivity in Europe and safeguard the health of our passengers, crew and staff without unnecessary legal, regulatory, or operational requirements.

 This will only be possible if:

 - Additional measures to protect health are based on scientific evidence supported by robust risk assessments, are proportionate, temporary in nature (clearly linked to the COVID-19 pandemic) and evaluated on a continuous basis; and